• Breakfast Recipes

 After 24 hours, remove the lemons and elderflowers and strain the liquid through a muslin cloth.

-Your elderflower cordial is ready.
+Your Elderflower cordial is ready.
 Dilute with still or sparkling water.

 📖 Recipe